 \subsubsection{Module D: SKILL.md Surface Statistics}

-Without invoking an LLM, we compute: instruction length, count of external URLs, number of permission requests, mentions of sensitive file paths (\texttt{\~{}/.env}, \texttt{\~{}/.ssh}), urgency language density (``immediately'', ``must'', ``do not tell''), and the ratio of instruction length to description length.
+Cheap, no LLM.
+Instruction length, external URL count, permission-request count, mentions of sensitive paths (\texttt{\~{}/.env}, \texttt{\~{}/.ssh}), urgency-language density (``immediately'', ``must'', ``do not tell''), and the ratio of instruction length to description length.